Course Descriptons By Program

 GCM495 - Graphic Communications Internship

+The Graphic Communications Technology internship is designed to allow students to gain practical employment experience and to build upon the fundamental knowledge and skills that they developed in earlier courses.
+Student interns will expand their basic knowledge and skills through research efforts, problem solving, and practical applications in a print manufacturing technology-related research or business environment.
+Students participating in an internship program gain valuable hands-on experience in solving technical problems and in working with people in a real-world setting.
 Student interns are placed with an organization, which most nearly approximates employment goals.
 If this is not possible, students are placed in some type of graphics environment, which is available at the time.
 The intent of the internship is to provide students with practical work experience in an environment in which they will be dealing with real problems requiring real solutions in a relatively short time frame.
-Adviser and department chair approval is required before course enrollment.
-Prerequisite: upper level standing & permit by instructor (Variable credits 1-6 crs.)
+Advisor and Department chairperson approval is required before course enrollment.